CallMeRouble/CallMeRouble/README.md

   # PT:
 ### Most of the time just sitting and watching / offtab / <ins>drawing(in most cases)</ins>, so feel free to c+h!
-### ADDITION: YES i read everything you whisper to me!
+### ADDITION: If you have something to tell me, WHISPERRRR.
+I RARELY read local chat.
 I appreciate those compliments you send to me!
 Don't be offended if I haven't responded, Im just not very talkative,,

  # FANDOMS :
  ## Roblox: